FREQUENTLY ASKED QUESTIONS

 Q: When it comes to building an author, what are some of the strategies you will incorporate at Jack’s House?

 A: I’m a big believer in keeping the focus on the BOOKS in my own career, so I encourage our authors to do the same.
 There are so many other factors vying for an author’s attention in this increasingly competitive environment.
 The one thing we are in complete control of as authors is our books, and the math is fairly simple in this regard—more books equals more readers.
-With J.T. publishing her third Wicked Games book this year, we’ll have the opportunity to do some marketing with the first two books in the series to get readers excited to read book 3.
 The more we have to work with, the more we can do.
 I also encourage all new or newer authors to keep their focus almost exclusively on their books for the first few years and resist the urge to run around to events that take time away from the books.
 Sure, it’s a great thrill to sit in a room full of authors and sign books.
 But it’s an even greater thrill, in my opinion anyway, to finish a new book and get it out to readers.
 That’s how you grow your business—by writing new books.
 It’s all about inventory.

 I like to use the retail store scenario as an example of how important this is.
 If you opened a clothing store with a single pair of pants, a shirt and a pair of shoes, you wouldn’t be in business very long because once those items are sold, you’re out of inventory.
 The same is true for authors.
 If you have one, two or three books on sale, once a reader has read them all you are effectively out of business with that customer.
 That’s why growing inventory and backlist is so critical to having a long and lasting career as an author.
 I want to work with authors who agree with this philosophy and are willing to do the work to produce more books that we can get out to readers as soon as possible.